Volunteer Session Programme April – June 2023 [PDF Download]

 If you are interested in schools environmental education, the Rivers and People legacy project will continue to run into February 2014.
 This project is focused on teacher training to help teachers deliver their own outdoor sessions whilst using our equipment.
 This project is to ensure that the benefits of the Rivers and People project will be sustained long term.

-For further information regarding schools environmental education, walks and wades, please contact Judith, or visit R&P resources for a wealth of educational resources and information about Lewisham’s rivers or to book a session.
+For further information regarding schools environmental education, walks and wades, please contact Emily, or visit R&P resources for a wealth of educational resources and information about Lewisham’s rivers or to book a session.

 The Ravensbourne Catchment Improvement Plan